StefanutVlad/ProiectSTM32/README.md

 # ProiectSTM32

-3D real-time simulation of an object
+3D real-time simulation of an object using C/C++, Python, Blender

 Abstract